 Harwood Art Center, Albuquerque, New Mexico.
 2015

-E Unibus Pluram offers a multimedia fine art and entertainment experience focused on varying cultural attitudes in regards to environment, both natural and digital, that inform social beliefs and infrastructure.
+E Unibus Pluram offers a multimedia fine art and entertainment experience focused on varying cultural attitudes in regards to the environment, both natural and digital, that inform social beliefs and infrastructure.
 The artwork presents perspectives on mass media, wilderness, city life, and the cosmos and explores how they relate to social systems, both organic and contrived.

 Cerro Strata 2014